 When a report is made, we will process the personal data regarding the data subjects that are part of the report (i.e. the sender of the report, the reported person and other involved third parties) in order to handle and investigate the report.

 If you report a suspected violation, such report will to the widest extent possible remain confidential and, at your choice, anonymous.
-However, you should in any case provide an email address at which you can be contacted, as we may need to obtain additional information about the violation to handle the matter correctly.
+When filing a report, you have the possibility of creating a password, allowing for confidential and anonymous communication regarding the reported matter.

 Types of personal data